awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 1. Configure IAM permissions\.

-1. Install the AWS CLI\.

-1. Create an Amazon S3 bucket\.

 1. Install Docker\.
 Note: Docker is only a prerequisite for testing your application locally\.

 1. Install Homebrew\.